 - For WPF

-A WPF application with a virtualizing list control (ListBox, DataGrid, TreeView, etc.) can encounter an ArgumentNullException when you scroll to an item whose size has substantially decreased since the last time it was re-virtualized.
+A WPF application with a virtualizing list control (ListBox, DataGrid, TreeView, and so on) can encounter an ArgumentNullException when you scroll to an item whose size has substantially decreased since the last time it was re-virtualized.

 - For ASP.NET